robertc181/FAI/README.md

 10. Tested the stripe process using 4242 4242 4242 4242 which should be successful
       * Results: Order completed successfully and the confirmation page appears

-11. Tested the stripe process using 4000 0027 6000 3184 which will request authorisation - completed authentication
-      * Results: Authorisation screen appears then the order completed successfully and the confirmation page appears

-12. Tested the stripe process using 4000 0027 6000 3184 which will request authorisation - selected declined
-      * Results: The payment fails and the user is returned to the checkout page.
-The appropriate error message appears

-13. Tested the profile page and that the orders placed above show correctly
+12. Tested the profile page and that the orders placed above show correctly
       * Results: The two successful orders made during testing appeared on the right hand side of the screen